 As part of our effort to be prepared for everyday emergencies, we went on a hunt for the best cheap flashlight.
-Our target was a durable, inexpensive high lumen flashlight that we could give to children and not worry if it was lost.
+Our target was a durable, inexpensive high lumen flashlight that we could give out freely and not worry if it was lost.
 It needed to be a flashlight bright enough for a light source during power outages and lighting around the yard at night.

-There are a LOTS of cheap flashlights available, and many crazy expensive ones.
-Many flashlights require specialty batteries, which bumps up the cost.
-If your special batteries go dead, the light is useless.
-After comparing and testing an assortment of cheap flashlights, this is our recommendation for the “best flashlight for the money”.
-It is small, durable, bright, inexpensive, and multipurpose.
+There are a LOT of cheap flashlights available, and many crazy expensive ones.
+Some flashlights need specialty batteries that increase the cost.
+After comparing and testing a bunch of cheap flashlights, this is our recommendation for the “best flashlight for the money”.
+It is small, durable, bright, inexpensive and multipurpose.

 Our Pick for the Best Cheap Flashlight?
 The KOOTEK XPE-Q5 LED

 Summary: We recommend the Kootek XPE-Q5 LED flashlight.
 It is a low cost, super bright LED light.
-It uses one AA battery or 14500 batteries which is not included.
+It uses one AA battery or one 14500 battery which is not included.
 This zoomable, compact flashlight is water resistant (IPX6 compliant) but it is not waterproof.
-It is listed at 700 lumens but is more like 300 lumens and measurably brighter using a 14500 4.6v battery.
+It is listed at 700 lumens but is more like 300 lumens.
+It is much brighter using a 14500 4.7v battery.

 The case is aircraft grade aluminum with a belt clip and a manual focus.
 The flashlights are about 3.7 inches (90mm) long x 0.83 inches (20mm) wide and weighs about 2.1 ounces (without the battery).
 It has 3 light modes – bright, dim, and strobe.
 We suggest you buy one five pack and test them out, and get more later.
 This is our choice if you need cheap flashlights in bulk.
-A 5 pack is only about $3 each and they use the widely available AA battery.
+A 5 pack is only about $4 each and they use the common AA battery and alternately the less common 14500.

-Pros: Small, lightweight and powerful flashlight.
-It’s just the right price to leave them stashed around the house, in the car, and in emergency kits.
+- It is the right price to leave them stashed around the house, in the car, tool boxes and emergency kits.
+Combine it with an inexpensive radioshack alkaline aa and you wont break the bank losing one of them.

 Best Uses

-Put your cheap flashlights in bedrooms, kitchen drawers and tool kits.
+Put these cheap flashlights in bedrooms, kitchen drawers and tool kits.
 Also, put a budget flashlight in each emergency kit, 72 hour kit, first aid kit, get home kit and bug out bag.
 If you or the kids lose one, you aren’t losing an expensive flashlight.
+Remember to store the battery separate from the flashlight if you aren’t using it regularly.

-We recommend three for every vehicle.
+I recommend three flashlights for every vehicle.
 I was on the way home and came across a deer accident.
 In clearing the road, vehicles were not slowing down.
-I put one flashlight facing traffic in each direction with strobe on, which did slow down traffic more than normal hazard lights.
+I put one flashlight facing traffic in each direction with strobe on.
+The strobe slowed traffic down more than normal hazard lights.

 Light Quality

-The Kootek is about 200 lumens so it is very bright with a fully charged AA and a bit brighter with a 14500 3.6v battery.
-The light color or hue is a fairly clean white and varies toward blue (known as “cool white”), however, given the variance in production each one might have slightly different color hues.
+The Kootek is about 200 lumens, so it is very bright with a fully charged AA and even brighter with a 14500 3.7 volt battery.
+The beam color or hue is a fairly clean white and varies toward blue (known as “cool white”).
+Given the variance in production each flashlight might have slightly different color hues.
 You can see all the individual LEDs when it is not diffuse, as noted in the CONS above.

 Range